plenoptic-org/plenoptic/CONTRIBUTING.md

 #### Using Ruff

 Ruff is a fast and comprehensive Python formatter and linter that checks for common style and code quality issues.
-It combines multiple tools, like Pyflakes, pycodestyle, isort, and other linting rules into one efficient tool, which are specified in `pyproject.toml`.
+It combines multiple tools, like black, Pyflakes, pycodestyle, isort, and other linting rules into one efficient tool, which are specified in `pyproject.toml`.
 Before submitting your code, make sure to run Ruff to catch any issues.
+See other sections of this document for how to use `nox` and `pre-commit` to simplify this process.

 **Using Ruff for [Formatting](https://docs.astral.sh/ruff/formatter/#philosophy):**